Outsourcing

 There was a significant increase in public service outsourcing under Tony Blair in the late 1990s but it was during the Coalition years that it doubled to a spend of £120bn, due mainly to a cost saving exercise in the public sector and the increase in privatisation of the welfare, healthcare and justice sectors

-Previously the strategy of choice for mainly large companies, smaller companies have come to understand the benefit of outsourcing.
-Particularly for SMEs and sole traders it is a valuable solution when the staff or maybe the skill to process certain crucial tasks is not available.
-It can help a company to diversify either by calling upon the expertise of a third party, or because they can be left to focus on the more strategic elements of their business whilst not “sweating the small stuff”.
+Previously adopted mainly by large companies, smaller companies have come to understand the benefit of outsourcing.
+Particularly for SMEs and sole traders it is a valuable solution when the staff or skills to process certain crucial tasks are not available.
+Calling upon the expertise of a third party can help a company to diversify and focus on the more strategic business elements, rather than becoming overwhelmed by time consuming tasks.

 Many companies are turning to outsourcing for ad-hoc assignments, thereby converting fixed costs to variable costs.
 The fact that the work is usually done remotely is a huge plus for the business owner who does not have the time to babysit temporary or under-utilised permanent staff in the office.

 Any outsourcing company worth its salt will focus on providing a polished service within agreed timescales.
 Such accountability is seen as a huge plus to a company that does not have the management team available to continually assess the quality of work produced by in-house staff.
-Repeat business will only come to an outsource company that provides a high level of service and the company outsourcing the work can rely upon that.
+Repeat business is only offered to outsource companies that provide high levels of service the client can rely upon.

 - Cost savings – recruitment/office space/facilities